degi/wanulcas/docs/background.md

 6.  be flexible in exploring **management options** within each type of agroforestry system,

-7.  be useful in estimating **extrapolation domains** for \'proven\' agroforestry techniques, as regards **soil and climate** properties, as well as tree and crop architecture,
+7.  be useful in estimating **extrapolation domains** for 'proven' agroforestry techniques, as regards **soil and climate** properties, as well as tree and crop architecture,

-8.  **be user-friendly** and allow \'non-modelers\' to explore a range of options, while remaining open to improvement without requiring a complete overhaul of the model,
+8.  **be user-friendly** and allow 'non-modelers' to explore a range of options, while remaining open to improvement without requiring a complete overhaul of the model,

 9.  generate **output** which can be used in existing spreadsheets and